terraform-google-modules/terraform-google-secret/README.md

 ## Usage
 Examples are included in the [examples](./examples/) folder.

 There are two key operations, creating the buckets, and fetching a secret.
+Note that setting/storing a secret is a separate and out-of-band process.
+See [this readme for more information.](./secret-infrastructure/infra/README.md)

 The base module is to fetch a secret from already created buckets.